TerryTel93/WebsocketChat/README.md

 WebsocketChat
 =============
-A Chat Site using PHP And JavaScript using WebSocket.
+A Chat site using PHP And JavaScript via WebSocket.

 HOW TO RUN

-    To run the server to run the server in CMD/terminal:
+    To run the server in CMD/terminal:
         "PHP -q htdoc/WebsocketChat/server.php"

     To conenct to the website you need to type in the channel name and username: